ravenusmc/flask_weather/readme.md

 The purpose of this project is to work with flask so that I may better understand it.
 The goal of this project is to attempt to use some csv files in it to see what I can start doing in regards to data science.
 We will see how this turns out!
+The weather data is for Charlotte, NC.
+It was also pulled from the 538 github repo.

 # Getting started